Screening tests are used to find cancer before you have any symptoms and improve the likelihood of successful treatment.

 There are three national screening programmes for breast, cervical and bowel cancer.

-We recommend you do take part in these programmes when you meet the criteria:
+We recommend people take part in these programmes provided they understand the benefits and potential risks.

 - Breast screening - 45 to 69 years old